|Value||Eligibility||Open date||Close date|

 a.
 Applicants must be Australian citizens.

 c.
-Applicants must have completed a major in Physics at the time of application for this Scholarship.
+Applicants must have completed a major in Physics in their bachelor’s degree at the time of application for this Scholarship.

 d.
 Applicants must be able to demonstrate financial need.